- Back acne is a common skin condition resulting from buildup of dead skin cells, oil and bacteria on the skin.

-- More severe back acne can be treated with prescription medication.
+- More severe back acne can be treated with prescription medication

-Acne occurs when sebum, the oil naturally produced by your skin, becomes trapped inside a pore along with dead skin cells, dirt and bacteria.
-One of the most common places for acne to appear is the back.
-By changing a few habits and using over the counter products or prescription medication, you can get rid of back acne quickly and prevent it from recurring.
+Acne develops when sebum, the oil naturally produced by the skin, becomes trapped inside a pore along with dead skin cells, dirt and bacteria.
+One of the most common places for acne to appear is on the upper back, as the skin there has a relatively high number of oil glands.

 Contents